Hotter, weirder: How climate has changed Earth

 China has tripled its emissions from 3 billion tons to 11 billion tons a year.
 The emissions from the U.S. have gone up more slowly, about 6 percent, from 5.4 billion tons to 5.8 billion tons.
 India also has tripled its emissions, from 860 million tons to 2.6 billion tons.
 Only European countries have seen their emissions go down, from 4.5 billion tons to 3.8 billion tons.

 WHAT SCIENTISTS SAY

-"Overall, what really strikes me is the missed opportunity," Andrew Dessler, a climate scientist at Texas A&M University, said in an email.
+“Overall, what really strikes me is the missed opportunity,” Andrew Dessler, a climate scientist at Texas A&M University, says in an email of the data.

 “We knew by the early 1990s that global warming was coming, yet we have done essentially nothing to head off the risk.
 I think that future generations may be justifiably angry about this.”

 “The numbers don’t lie,” adds Michael Mann, a climate scientist at Penn State.
 “Greenhouse gases are rising steadily and the cause is fossil fuel burning and other human activities.
 The globe is warming, ice is melting and our climate is changing as a result.”